cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 > ```
 Save the modified source code (`File / Save Text File`), and compile it (`Build / Build`).
 Fix any compilation errors if necessary.
-When Webots proposes to reload the world, choose `Yes`.
+When Webots proposes to reset or reload the world, choose `Reset` and run the simulation.

-If everything is ok, your robot should move forwards.
+If everything is fine, your robot should move forwards.
 The robot will move using it's maximum speed for a while and then stop once the wheels have rotated of 10 radians.

-In the "controllers" directory of your project, a directory containing the *e-puck\_go\_forward* controller has been created.
+In the `controllers` directory of your project, a directory containing the `e-puck_go_forward` controller has been created.
-The "e-puck\_go\_forward" directory contains an "e-puck\_go\_forward" binary file generated after the compilation of the controller.
+The `e-puck_go_forward` directory contains a `e-puck_go_forward` binary file generated after the compilation of the controller (on Windows, this file has the `.exe` extension).
-Note that the controller directory name should match with the binary name.
+The controller directory name should match with the binary name.

 ### Extend the Controller to Speed Control

 The wheels of differential wheels robots are often controlled in velocity and not in position like we did in the previous example.
 In order to control the motors of the wheels in speed you need to set the target position to the infinity and the set the desired speed:

+> **Hands on #10**: Modify the controller program as shown below, recompile it and run it:
 > ```c
 > #include <webots/robot.h>
 >